Carving Zucchinis for Fall Porch Decorations

 Kids need a few simple "tools" to get started and most of these can be found in the home kitchen.
-A simple melon baller, an old-fashioned metal can opener, a vegetable chopper and a regular dull kitchen knife are all that is needed to get started.
+A simple melon baller, an old-fashioned metal can opener, and a regular dull kitchen dinner knife and spoon are all that is needed to get started.

 - A metal can opener with the classic V-shape on the end, makes a great little carving tool for areas where a cleaner definition is needed.

-- A regular kitchen knife can be used for making teeth or in any areas where a cleaner cut is desired.
+- A regular dull dinner knife can be used for making teeth or in any areas where a cleaner cut is desired.